 Low interest rates: The interest rates offered by banks on savings accounts are abysmally low.
-And, your best bet for a rate that’s worth your time is with an online bank like the EQ Bank Savings Plus Account.
+And your best bet for a rate worth your time is with an online bank like the EQ Bank Savings Plus Account.

 Variable rates: Banks can change the interest paid on savings at any time without prior warning.
 Fluctuating rates make it harder to budget as you can’t be certain how much income to expect.

 Limited transactions: Check that your bank allows unlimited withdrawals from savings accounts.
-In some cases, you can only make so many transfers before transactions fees apply.
+Sometimes, you can only make so many transfers before transaction fees apply.